 - Reference librarian available to help

 Individuals should always ask for any special accommodation they need.
 For example, a computer can be programmed to adjust to the needs of a particular person when he or she logs on.
-Students may contact Disability Services at email@example.com or 757.352.4797 for additional help.
-Faculty and staff with questions and concerns should contact Patricia Brown, the Section 504 employee disability coordinator and director of Human Resources, at firstname.lastname@example.org or 757.352.4031
+Students may contact Disability Services via email at firstname.lastname@example.org or phone at 757.352.4797 (A-M) or 757.352.4793 (N-Z) for additional help.
+Faculty and staff with questions and concerns should contact Patricia Brown, the Section 504 employee disability coordinator and director of Human Resources, at email@example.com or 757.352.4031.

 Priority housing requests are sometimes necessary as a result of a disability.
 Due to the limited availability of such housing and the increasing number of requests each year, this procedure has been developed to ensure that housing recommendations are made by the Office of Counseling & Disability Services based on a fair and standardized review of each student’s need and medical documentation.